Skip to main content

 Note: Display Name and Identifier cannot be left blank when configuring a domain.

-• Enter the 'Privacy Policy Link' in the dialog box.
+• Enter the 'Privacy Policy Link' in the dialog box, if needed or wish to publish it in Privacy Portal.

-• Likewise, provide the email address in the 'Email Sender Name' dialog box.
+• Likewise, provide any Name in the 'Email Sender Name' dialog box.
+Every Internal/External mail being sent will be sent with this name.

 • Type in the title for the privacy portal in the 'Privacy Portal Title' dialog box.